 The change was started by Dorset nurseryman, Edward Stewart, who is credited with introducing the practice of growing plants in containers, which left their roots undisturbed and enabled them to be sold all year round.
 He needed to do something with his plant nursery business as sales had been poor since the war.
 Stewart visited the States and Canada where he saw the practice of containerisation for the first time.
-He came back to England to put this new concept into practice.
+He came back to England to put this new concept into practice which changed the whole horticultural industry.
 He opened his first ‘garden centre’ in Ferndown, Dorset in 1955 but when he opened his second shop in Christchurch in 1961 he added a coffee shop and the modern ‘garden centre’ was born.
+Stewarts Garden Centres is still operational today.

 Even though containerisation transformed the horticulture industry, customers still buy plants mostly in the four months from March to June, and again in September.
-One of the reason why in recent years, garden centres have evolved to become a leisure destination with play centres for children, restaurants and other activities designed to improve the shopping experience and increase the time spent at the centre.
-They also needed to compete with rise of DIY stores in the 80’s and 90’s, the main competitors to the traditional garden centres.
+One of the reasons why in recent years, garden centres have evolved to become a leisure destination with play centres for children, restaurants and other activities designed to improve the shopping experience and increase the time spent at the centre.
+They also needed to compete with rising of DIY stores in the ’80s and ’90s, the main competitors to the traditional garden centres.

 An interesting quirk is the Garden Centre’s name, Moorfield.
-Generally it is assumed the centre was named after the family name but this may not be the truth.
+Generally, it is assumed the centre was named after the family name but this may not be the truth.
 Richard Moore goes on to explain: “Although the land was purchased originally after the war.
-My father used to cycle from Moorfield Road (my grand fathers ‘William’ home located behind the old hospital) everyday to Eye.
+My father used to cycle from Moorfield Road (my grandfathers ‘William’ home located in west town, Peterborough) every day to Eye.
 I think that’s where the name came from, but I am not 100 per cent sure, but I was always puzzled why the ‘e’ was left off the name ‘Moore’.”

 Before the Garden Centre was built the main crop grown was Chrysanthemums.
-These used to be transported to Eye Railway station and sent to all different parts of the country.
+These were transported to Eye Railway station before it closed, and sent to all different parts of the country.
 However, after one year when they had a cold spring, frost affected the harvest a decision was made to move away from this type of horticulture and into retail.
-With the increase use of the car and and Peterborough being designated a new town in the 1960’s it was an excellent foresight to open the shop.
+With the increased use of the car and Peterborough being designated a new town in the 1960s, it was an excellent foresight to open the shop.

-Due to the success of the business the the garden centre was featured in a commercial publication in 1964:
+Due to the success of the business, the garden centre was featured in a commercial publication in 1964:

 While a main road is considered essential (plus adequate off-road parking space), today most of the customers are regulars, either from the immediate area or from as far as 50 miles away motorists who pass the centre many times during their work, yet who make a special trip out when they want to buy something.
 The centre makes a point of selling everything for the garden, including furniture, fish ponds, bags of fertiliser and of course home-produced bedding plants, trees and shrubs.
 Pot and house plants, mostly homegrown, are a very popular line, and also fresh-cut chrysanthemums and, when available, tomato plants.
 Yet fresh-picked tomatoes, direct from the glasshouses, are only an indifferent seller, the public now linking the garden centre with flowers, but not fruit or vegetables!